 Chasidy’s journey from a German and Latin teacher to a full-time professional artist has been a long and winding Mississippi back road, and it’s a story that can only be told while sitting a spell with a good cup of coffee--which is what led her to begin her blog Sweet Sorghum Living.
 "I didn't know I'd one day be an artist.
 When I was growing up in the middle-of-nowhere Mississippi, I dreamed of being all sorts of things--a preacher, a race car driver, a doctor, an astronaut, and even an architect.
 I still dream of being a race car driver.
 My fully engaged imagination and bold creativity (along with my love of talking) kept me in trouble, especially in school.
 But, somewhere inside me, I always knew God had a plan for all of my tall tales, curiosity, and imagination."
 Stepping forward in faith, Chasidy made the decision in 2014 to make her art into her career.
 She doesn't regret taking the long way around to get to where she is today because she would have missed all of things that make her paintings and creations tell incredible stories.

 Chasidy was born and raised in Ellison Ridge, a small community miles away from Louisville, Mississippi.
 She now lives in Johnson City, Tennessee with her husband and three four-legged children.

-She can be found sitting a spell at local coffee shops and teaching drop-in art classes.
-Follow her on Instagram and Facebook to keep up with her class schedule, latest adventures, and newest projects.
+She can be found sitting a spell at local coffee shops, riding her bike on local trails, or hiking with her husband.
+Chasidy enjoys gardening and rescuing plants from grocery stores.
+Follow her on Instagram to keep up with her latest adventures and newest projects.